APCGitHub/rets-rabbit-v2-ee3/README.md

 - `top` - Number of records to return.
 - `select` - Specify which fields to return for each Property.
 Must be a comma separate list of fields.
 - `orderby` - Specify the field and direction to order the results by.
 - `filter` - Pass a Data Dictionary valid query string to filter the results.
-See the [RR Api docs](https://retsrabbit.com/docs) for more info
+See the [Rets Rabbit API docs](https://retsrabbit.com/docs/v2) for more info
 - `short_code` - Specify a specific server to query against.
 Useful if you have more than one server on your account.
 - `cache` - (Default, no) Cache the results.
 Possible values: **y, yes, n, no**.
 - `cache_duration` - (Default 60 minutes) Adjust cache duration in seconds.